gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 Dostoevsky suffered from epilepsy throughout his life.

-He described the aura before his seizures — a brief, ecstatic moment of total harmony and understanding — as the most intense experience he knew.
+He described the aura before his seizures, a brief, ecstatic moment of total harmony and understanding, as the most intense experience he knew.

 *"For a few seconds I experience a happiness